10 early warning signs of ERP disaster

 You allow too many exceptions

-If you have been in a large organization for long, you are bound to encounter a fair number of requests for exceptions.
+If you have been in a large organisation for long, you are bound to encounter a fair number of requests for exceptions.
 This is often the result of a weak governance process that could eventually undermine your ERP systems.

 “A lack of governance processes to make decisions on ERP causes frustrations and delays,” Hughes says.
 “Take the case of purchase orders or expenses.
 You design a standard process, and then you encounter a case where an executive or special case comes up.
 If these requests are handled in an ad hoc manner, you are likely to have problems because users will think they can get an exception for anything they wish,” he says.